epctex/metacritic-scraper/README.md

 During the run, the actor will output messages letting you know what is going on.
 Each message always contains a short label specifying which page from the provided list is currently specified.
 When items are loaded from the page, you should see a message about this event with a loaded item count and total item count for each page.

-If you provide incorrect input to the actor, it will immediately stop with failure state and output an explanation of what is wrong.
+If you provide incorrect input to the actor, it will immediately stop with a failure state and output an explanation of what is wrong.

 ## Metacritic Export

 During the run, the actor stores results into a dataset.
 Each item is a separate item in the dataset.

-You can manage the results in any languague (Python, PHP, Node JS/NPM).
+You can manage the results in any language (Python, PHP, Node JS/NPM).
 See the FAQ or <a href="https://www.apify.com/docs/api" target="blank">our API reference</a> to learn more about getting results from this Metacritic actor.

 ## Scraped Metacritic Properties